rotki/rotki/docs/api.rst

       }

   :resjson bool result: list of the assets whitelisted.
-  :statuscode 200: Assets listed succesfully.
+  :statuscode 200: Assets listed successfully.
   :statuscode 409: No user is currently logged in.
   :statuscode 500: Internal rotki error.